juliawel/Vue.js-login-page/vue-js-login-page/README.md

 # Vue.js Firebase Authentication Project

+This app provides a basic authentication system using Vue.js and Firebase.
+Users can:
+- Register an account by providing an email and password.
+- Log in with their registered credentials.
+- Log out to end their session.

 ## Features

 - User Authentication: Users can register, log in, and log out using Firebase authentication services.